 To live mindfully as a Christian, Richard Rohr describes it as living in the naked now.
 It exists as the “naken now” because the future hasn’t happened yet, and the past is already over.
-The present or as I call it the Eternal Now of God is the only real-time that exists.
+Therefore, the present, or as I call it, the Eternal Now of God, is the only real-time that exists.

 The struggle is our minds can be in several different places at the same time.
 When I begin to pray, I find myself thinking about where I’m going to eat for dinner.
 A few seconds later, I’m wondering why I recall a meal I had a couple of weeks ago.
 I am then trying to remember who ate with me.
 I return to praying and reflect on what got me going down that bunny trail.
 That is the reality of our life.
 As we go about life, our thoughts continually distract us from what is going on in the present moment.

-Our minds are thinking machines, but there is a vast difference in being aware of a thought and thinking a thought.
+Our minds are thinking machines, but there is a vast difference between being aware of and thinking a thought.
 That is where mindfulness can help us to be mindful and aware of Christ in the middle of our distracting thoughts.

 The practice of Mindful Christianity is a state of spiritual awareness of what is – what is happening right now in my life.
 (Keeping Mindful Christianity Simple) It is the discipline in the moment of being fully present to our total experience in life as a Christian.
 As in all meditation, Mindful Christianity is a way to promote and encourage the awareness of God’s presence in the detail of life.
-It is a way of developing a deeper relationship with and the recognition of God’s love and presence in our life.
+It is a way of developing a deeper relationship with and recognizing God’s love and reality in our lives.

 It is a way of taking our critical thoughts and judgments about people and ourselves and putting them in the light of God’s grace, mercy, and love.
 It is a way of sitting back away from yourself to look and to observe your thoughts in the light of God’s word and presence.
 It is the process that lets the character and nature of Christ transform our hearts with the hope we will live in unity with God and humanity.
 When we speak of mindfulness in Christianity, it is to live fully in the moment mindful of Christ.
 (What is Mindful Christianity)